isanthoshgandhi/awesome-vc-opensource/README.md

 # 🚀 Awesome VC & Startup Open Source

-> A **MECE** (Mutually Exclusive, Collectively Exhaustive) curated list of open-source tools for venture capital, startup investment, due diligence, and fund management.
+> A curated list of open-source tools for venture capital, startup investment, due diligence, and fund management.
 Built for developers who want to build VC tools.

 ---